Back to Blog

 Yelp ratings matter.
 Google ratings matter more.

-For a business that gets 1,000 Google profile views per month, a 0.5-star improvement means roughly 250 additional clicks.
-At typical conversion rates for local businesses (5-15% of clicks become customers), that's 12-37 additional customers per month from rating improvement alone.
+For a business that gets 1,000 Google profile views per month, even a modest fraction of that 25% CTR lift translates into dozens of additional clicks.
+At typical conversion rates for local businesses (5-15% of clicks become customers), rating improvements can generate a meaningful stream of additional customers per month before any other marketing changes.

 Run those numbers against your average transaction value.
 A dentist with a $350 average first-visit value gaining 20 extra patients per month from improved ratings: $7,000/month. $84,000/year.
 From a half-star.